databricks/databricks-sdk-py/docs/workspace/jobs.rst

           [How to ensure idempotency for jobs]: https://kb.databricks.com/jobs/jobs-idempotency.html
         :param notification_settings: :class:`JobNotificationSettings` (optional)
-          Optional notification settings that are used when sending notifications to each of the `webhook_notifications` for this run.
+          Optional notification settings that are used when sending notifications to each of the `email_notifications` and `webhook_notifications` for this run.
         :param queue: :class:`QueueSettings` (optional)
           The queue settings of the one-time run.
         :param run_name: str (optional)
           An optional name for the run.
 The default value is `Untitled`.
         :param tasks: List[:class:`SubmitTask`] (optional)
         :param timeout_seconds: int (optional)
           An optional timeout applied to each run of this job.
-The default behavior is to have no timeout.
+A value of `0` means no timeout.
         :param webhook_notifications: :class:`WebhookNotifications` (optional)
           A collection of system notification IDs to notify when the run begins or completes.
-The default behavior is to not send any system notifications.

         :returns:
           Long-running operation waiter for :class:`Run`.